 Usually, dog diarrhea occurs because a canine has become stressed, licked the wrong patch of grass or ate something that upset his stomach.
 The problem will usually run its course, and a day or two later, he’ll start producing regular bowel movements again.

-However, diarrhea can occasionally signify the presence of a serious health issue that’ll necessitate a trip to the vet.
+However, diarrhea can occasionally signify the presence of a serious health issue for your dog that’ll necessitate a trip to the vet.
 We’ll explain the difference between a typical bout of diarrhea and one that should elicit concern, and we’ll share a few tips for helping your dog get past the problem and feel better as quickly as possible.

 But, if you are in a hurry, feel free to skip down to the bottom of this post and check out our dog diarrhea FAQ section.